-1. The journal editor must take full responsibility for the policies, practices, and content of supplements, including complete control of the decision to publish all portions of the supplement.
-Editing by the funding organization should not be permitted.

-- 2. The journal editor must retain the authority to send supplement manuscripts for external peer review and to reject manuscripts submitted for the supplement.
+- The journal editor must take full responsibility for the policies, practices, and content of supplements, including complete control of the decision to publish all portions of the supplement.
+Editing by the funding organization should not be permitted. - 2.
+The journal editor must retain the authority to send supplement manuscripts for external peer review and to reject manuscripts submitted for the supplement.
 These conditions should be made known to authors and external supplement editors before beginning editorial work on the supplement. - 3.
 The journal editor must approve the appointment of any external editor of the supplement and take responsibility for the work of the external editor. - 4.
-The sources of funding for the research, publication, and the products the funding source make that are considered in the supplement should be clearly stated and prominently located in the supplement, preferably on each page.
-Whenever possible, funding should come from more than one sponsor. - 5.
+The sources of funding for the research, publication, and products of the funding source that are considered in the supplement should be clearly stated and prominently located in the supplement, preferably on each page.
+Whenever possible, supplements should be funded by more than one sponsor. - 5.
 Advertising in supplements should follow the same policies as those of the rest of the journal. - 6.
 Journal editors must enable readers to distinguish readily between ordinary editorial pages and supplement pages. - 7.
-Journal editors and supplement editors must not accept personal favors or personal remuneration from sponsors of supplements. - 8.
-Secondary publication in supplements (republication of papers previously published elsewhere) should be clearly identified by the citation of the original paper.
+Journal editors and supplement editors must not accept personal favors or remuneration from sponsors of supplements. - 8.
+Secondary publication in supplements (republication of papers published elsewhere) should be clearly identified by the citation of the original paper.
 Supplements should avoid redundant or duplicate publication.
-Supplements should not republish research results, but the republication of guidelines or other material in the public interest might be appropriate. - 9.
-The principles of authorship and potential conflict of interest disclosure articulated elsewhere in this document should apply to supplements.
+Supplements should not republish research results, but republication of guidelines or other material in the public interest might be appropriate. - 9.
+The principles of authorship and disclosure of potential conflicts of interest discussed elsewhere in this document should be applied to supplements.